“I love staying at home. I feel safe here, there’s a good feeling of warmth and love.”

 Long dark hair frames a smiling face.
 Rita is 13 years old.
 Sitting on the top floor of her family’s wooden stilt home in rural Cambodia, her 11 year old sister Nika sits shyly next to her.

 Three years ago, both girls were sexually abused.
-One afternoon, Rita’s step-father told her to follow him in the forest.
+One afternoon, Rita’s step-father told her to follow him into the forest.
 Deep in the jungle, he violently raped her.
 Emotionally broken, bloodied and scared, Rita didn’t know why her step-father was doing this to her.
 He told her that if she ever told anyone, he would kill her.

 He returned home alone and claimed that Rita wasn’t far behind, Rita’s mother didn’t believe him and went looking for her.
 After a few hours, she found a terrified Rita, who out of fear claimed that she had fallen and hurt herself.
 But the mother could see blood running down her legs and the doctors confirmed she had been sexually abused.
 A few days after Rita’s abuse, her younger sister Nika revealed that she had also been sexually abused repeatedly by the step-father but was too frightened to tell anyone for fear of him killing family members.